Pork Rack and Crackling

-Some people cook pork for 20 minutes per pound, but this depends on all the above.
-For example, a cut of meat with the crackling rind still on it will take longer to cook than without, even though the fat will baste the meat nicely.
+Some people cook pork for 20 minutes per pound, but this depends on all of the above.
+For example, a cut of meat with the crackling rind still on it will take longer to cook than without.
+And the fat will baste the meat nicely.

-The length of the joint will also affect the cooking time for example.
-Some people say cook for 1 minute per mm of length.
-In this case I found that to be fairly accurate.
+The length of the roast rack of pork joint will also affect the cooking time for example.
+Some people say to cook for 1 minute per mm of length.
+In this case, I found that to be fairly accurate.
 I cooked a 130mm long joint for about 130 minutes in total and it was perfect.

 We like to have pork well cooked – we do not like to eat pink pork meat.
 The recommendation by the USDA is that pork should be heated to an internal temperature of about 63C (145F) to make it safe to eat.
-But I tend to cook the meat to at least 68C (155F) to make sure it is properly cooked, and still moist and tender.
+But I tend to cook the meat to at least 68C (155F).
+This ensures that it is properly cooked, and still moist and tender.

-My recommendation would be to keep an eye on the internal temperature of the meat, using a meat thermometer, and above guidelines to make sure you get it right.
+My recommendation would be to keep an eye on the internal temperature of the meat.
+Use a meat thermometer, and the above guidelines to make sure you get it right.